viren-bajaj/DDRB-uplift-calc-2025-2026/README.md

 As of yet, the only calculator that has been mostly finished is the English resident doctors calculator (2016 contract).

 Live instance of the public version (1.1.7) Resident Doctors calculator - https://virenb.shinyapps.io/English_Resident_Drs_payuplift_calc_25-26/

 Live instance of most current testing version (1.1.8) - https://virenb.shinyapps.io/testPayCalc/

 To do:

 1) account for locum pay without accidentally uplifting it - this is harder than it sounds because how do you account for a user who includes it in their gross vs separately
-2) Add scottish and northern irish pay (may exclude GPST in scotland due to confusing pay circular, same for NI)
+2) Add scottish and northern irish pay (may exclude scotland an NI from live public versions due to confusing pay circular regarding GPST pay - once clarity is attained, this will be resolved)
+3) Update calcs so NROC allowance for LTFT users is considered separtely from LTFT weekend allowance calc (see below for details about the issue)
-3) check Scot/NI pension schemes
+4) check Scot/NI pension schemes
-4) verify scot tax calc
+5) verify scot tax calc
-5) Check that GP trainees have access to the same F5-9 Banding as non GPSTs in Wales/Scot/NI (assumption of this was made in v1.1.6)
+6) Check that GP trainees have access to the same F5-9 Banding as non GPSTs in Wales/Scot/NI (assumption of this was made in v1.1.6)
-6) Make consultant calculators.
+7) Make consultant calculators.

 Issues: Scottish taxes seem to be universally hard to calculate - I have checked 3 other websites including gov.uk, a building society, and one other doctor pay calculator, none of us agree on scottish taxes, and gov.uk is the one that agrees the least.